-Making analgesic eardrops available in the UK would appear to have a low risk of adverse outcome and have the potential for a large reduction in antibiotic consumption amongst children with AOM.
-If the drops were available from pharmacies (i.e. without requiring a GP’s prescription) as in Australia, then there would also be the potential to reduce pressure on primary care by offering a potential for self-care prior to considering a primary care consultation.

 Conclusion

-This study has provided weak evidence that analgesic eardrops result in a substantial reduction in antibiotic consumption in children presenting to primary care with AOM.
-The small number of children allocated to the placebo drops group was insufficient to establish whether the analgesic ear drops reduced pain.
-However, given previous evidence of the safety of analgesic ear drops, and of reducing the use of antibiotics for the management of AOM, the results of this study are consistent with making analgesic ear drops available from pharmacies to parents of children with ear pain due to AOM, and that this may reduce the high number of GP consultations and antibiotic prescriptions AOM currently accounts for.
-Replication of these findings in a larger study would give greater confidence for informing clinical guidelines, would establish the safety of the intervention beyond the first eight days of the episode of AOM and, if the mechanism of action can be established, may allow refinements to the intervention.
+This study provide promising evidence that anaesthetic-analgesic eardrops result in a substantial reduction in antibiotic consumption in children presenting to primary care with AOM.
+The small number of children allocated to the placebo drops group was insufficient to establish whether the anaesthetic-analgesic ear drops reduced pain.
+Replication of these findings in a larger study would give greater confidence for informing clinical guidelines, would establish the safety of the intervention beyond the first eight days and, if the mechanism of action can be established, may allow refinements to the intervention.

 ACKNOWLEDGEMENTS